IBM/transition-amr-parser/README.md

 Transition-based AMR Parser
 ============================

 Pytorch implementation of a transition-based parser for Abstract Meaning Representation (AMR).
-The code includes oracle and state-machine for AMR and an implementation of a stack-LSTM following [(Ballesteros and Al-Onaizan 2017)](https://arxiv.org/pdf/1707.07755.pdf) with some improvements.
+The code includes oracle and state-machine for AMR and an implementation of a stack-LSTM following [(Ballesteros and Al-Onaizan 2017)](https://arxiv.org/abs/1707.07755v1) with some improvements from [(Naseem et al 2019)](https://arxiv.org/abs/1905.13370)

-Code developed mainly by Miguel Ballesteros, Austin Blodgett and Revanth Reddy while at IBM.
+Initial code developed by Miguel Ballesteros and Austin Blodgett while at IBM.

 ## Using the Parser

-- to install from Github via pip `pip install git+https://@github.ibm.com:mnlp/transition-amr-parser.git`
-- to use through the Watson-NLP artifactory see the wiki
+- to install through the Watson-NLP artifactory see the wiki
 - to install the parser manually see below

+To use from the command line with a trained model do

+TODO

+To use from other Python code with a trained model do

+TODO

 ## Manual Install